Skip to main content

 "2026 is expected to be a key turning point for the mass rollout of smart glasses in China, with major shifts anticipated in product design, user interaction, and service models." - IDC forecast, cited in China Daily, February 2026

-What Could Slow Things Down
+What Could Slow the Momentum

 Battery life remains the biggest practical constraint.
-Most AI smart glasses last four to six hours with active AI use, which is fine for a commute but not for an all-day device.
+Most AI smart glasses last four to six hours with active AI use, which works for a commute but not for an all-day device.
 Privacy concerns are also real: cameras on faces make people uncomfortable, and several Asian cities are already debating whether smart glasses should be restricted in certain public spaces.

-There is also the fashion problem.
+There's also the fashion problem.
 Smart glasses need to look like glasses people would actually choose to wear.
 Rokid and Meta have made progress here, but many models still look distinctly tech-forward in a way that limits mainstream appeal.

 Are AI smart glasses ready for everyday use in 2026?